Xewdy444/Netgrave/README.md

-  -h, --help            show this help message and exit --host HOST           A host to check, can be specified multiple times -f, --file FILE       A file containing the hosts to check --censys              Retrieve hosts from the Censys API using the API ID and secret specified with the CENSYS_AUTH environment variable in the format API_ID:SECRET
+  -h, --help            show this help message and exit --host HOST           A host to check, can be specified multiple times -f, --file FILE       A file containing the hosts to check --censys              Retrieve hosts from the Censys API using the API ID and secret specified with the CENSYS_API_ID and CENSYS_SECRET environment variables
   --zoomeye             Retrieve hosts from the ZoomEye API using the API key specified with the ZOOMEYE_API_KEY environment variable
   -n, --number NUMBER   The number of hosts to retrieve from Censys or ZoomEye, by default 500 -c, --concurrent CONCURRENT